Books about cycling training program Online

 Cycling Training Program Phase 1 - Cardiovascular Conditioning

 The workout should increase in both sets and repetitions as the days go by.
-This will make it possible for a biker to hold a biking position for extended periods of time.
-The next aspect is stretching, which basically increases and lengthens the range of motion of the body, which ultimately decreases the likelihood of cycling injuries.
+This will make it possible for a biker to hold a biking position for extended periods.
+The next aspect is stretching, which increases and lengthens the range of motion of the body, which ultimately decreases the likelihood of cycling injuries.

 Cycling Training Program Phase 2 - Increase the Frequency